benbenbenbenbenben/workitem/README.md

 `wi`

+Shows the current work item "board" truncated enough that it fits without much scrolling around.

 _Outputs:_

 ![wi](https://github.com/benbenbenbenbenben/workitem/raw/master/docs/wi.PNG)

-Shows the current work item "board" truncated enough that it fits without much scrolling around.

 _Example:_

 `wi show more`

+Shows all the work items that are in your current iteration, and if you don't work in iterations, all those that are not archived.

 _Outputs:_

 ![wi more](https://github.com/benbenbenbenbenben/workitem/raw/master/docs/wimore.PNG)

-Shows all the work items that are in your current iteration, and if you don't work in iterations, all those that are not archived.

 #### To note something on an item do:

 `wi note` _`id-or-index`_ `"interesting findings Alice!"`

+## Corrupt this Project

+If you like .workitem and you would like the contributors to put your favoured features then you can